 There are a few direct buses daily from Granada and Valencia making it a logical stop if you’re travelling between Andalucía and Catalonia or Valencia.
 It also makes for a logical day trip if staying in nearby resort towns such as Alicante.

-If you have the flexibility of renting a car while in Spain (we recommend using RentalCars.Com to find the best deals!) then a stop in Cartagena can be added onto a longer trip along the Eastern Coast of Spain.
+If you have the flexibility of renting a car while in Spain (we recommend using Rentalcars.com to find great deals!) then a stop in Cartagena can be added onto a longer trip in Murcia and along the Eastern Coast of Spain.

 Mercado de Santa Florentina